 Parents love educational games but kids, not so much.
 This trip, trade in boring flashcards (which sound like a game but are the opposite of fun) for Rat-a-Tat Cat.
 This is a card game based on beginner mathematical concepts, teaching strategy, and improving memory skills along the way.
-Or, try these 14 brain games to help you get smarter.

 Best game to get the whole family talking: Would You Rather?

 Everyone from preschoolers to grandparents can play this simple game of questions.
 One person reads aloud a situation that can range from ridiculous to profound and everyone shares their preference.
 Even sullen teens won’t be able to resist adding their opinions when they hear questions like, “Would you rather eat poop that tastes like chocolate or chocolate that tastes like poop?”
 There are plenty of books, apps, and sites to provide questions but we love this family-friendly version by Robert B. Grand.
 You can add a layer of fun by playing a round centered on road trip snacks—ask your family, “Would you rather eat fruit or pretzels if you were stuck on the road forever?”
 Then, debate!

 “Slug bug, red!”
 Who hasn’t spent at least part of a long car trip spotting VW bugs and using it as an opportunity to hit their sibling?
 Keep this kid-favorite from turning into tears by setting up your own, funny car rules.
 (Including one about “punching” lightly.)
 You can make it as complicated or simple as your family likes and soon everyone will be focused on the road instead of fighting with each other.
 Start with this Unauthorized Official Punch Buggy Rule Book to get ideas.
 Check out these amazing photos captured by our readers on their road trips.